-ARC invested in a range of downtown revitalization projects across the Region in FY 2016 to help communities strengthen their local economies and improve quality of life.
+ARC invested in a range of downtown revitalization projects across the Region in FY 2017 to help communities strengthen their local economies and improve quality of life.
 In addition, to capitalize on the expanding recreational tourism industry in the Region, the Commission invested in projects creating and extending hiking, biking, and motorsports trails.
+In Pickens, South Carolina, ARC funded the Doodle Park Trailhead Park project to redevelop a city-owned rail depot into a community recreation and exercise area featuring an ADA-compliant accessible playground and accessible restrooms, outdoor exercise equipment, and an open-air farmers market with outdoor seating, with access to the 7.5-mile Doodle Trail.
+The trail is heavily used by residents and visitors for walking, running, skating, and cycling.
+Once completed, the new park could attract and accommodate over 100,000 visitors annually to visit the trail and other parts of historic downtown Pickens.

-ARC also continued its partnership with the National Endowment for the Arts to support the Appalachian Gateway Communities Initiative, a program that provides technical assistance with natural and cultural heritage tourism development to communities that are geographically positioned as "gateways" to the Region's public lands and heritage areas.
+ARC also continued its partnership with the National Endowment for the Arts and the Conservation Fund to support the Appalachian Gateway Communities Initiative, a program that provides technical assistance with natural and cultural heritage tourism development to communities that are geographically positioned as "gateways" to the Region's public lands and heritage areas.